Water Quality Compliance

 - Stormwater inspections that address stormwater runoff from construction and industrial sites.

-- Permit compliance inspections for subsurface or no-discharge facilities permitted by ADEQ.
+- Permit compliance inspections for subsurface or no-discharge facilities permitted by DEQ.
 Such inspections include septic tank systems, animal waste facilities, and deep-well brine injection at oil and gas production fields.

 - Investigating citizens' complaints.